mediaopt/avalara-commercetools-connector/docs/README.md

 - this application provides a configuration window for the AvaTax service used within service and event applications.
 A merchant-specific data about configuration of this app can be found [here](https://projects.mediaopt.de/projects/mopt-ecomqe/wiki/User_manual).

-- Merchant AvaTax credentials and origin address data, as well as AvaTax service configuration properties are saved as properties of a custom object with container `avalara-commercetools-connector`.
+- Merchant AvaTax service configuration properties and origin address data are saved as properties of a custom object with container `avalara-commercetools-connector`.
 Those are fetched by the mc-app when it loads and are saved/updated upon clicking `save data` button.

 - mc-app utilizes 2 endpoints of the service application as described above in the service application, `/test-connection` and `/check-address`.
 The corresponding extension base url is fetched from the commercetools composable API.